reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/listformatting-update-managed-metadata-field.md

 ---
 title: "Update managed metadata field using list formatting"
 date: 2024-08-05T16:49:18Z
-tags: ["Libraries", "List Formatting", "Column Formatting", "Managed Metadata", "fileref", "file type"]
+tags: ["Libraries", "List Formatting", "Column Formatting", "Managed Metadata"]
-featured_image: '/posts/images/listformatting-update-managed-metadata-field/Screenshot.png'
+featured_image: '/posts/images/listformatting-update-managed-metadata-field/SetInReview.png'
 omit_header_text: true
 draft: true
 ---

 Using column formatting, you are able to update other fields's value using the inline function `setvalue` allowing to build functionaly around lists/libraries without extensive development work and hence might help not to build digital debt.

-However updating a managed metadata field is not straight with only specifying the display value.
+Updating a managed metadata field is not straight forward with only specifying the display value.
+It expects a different format with the termId.

-## Column Fomatting
+## Column Formatting

 The column formatting is a combination of online CSS, HTML with JSON.
 The JSON renders a hyperlink with label 'Set in Review' and on click updates the field 'Approval Status' to 'In-Review' and 'Status' to 'Draft'.